Lkopo/aoc-bun/README.md

 # Advent of Code with Bun

-A template repository for solving Advent of Code and experimenting with Bun runtime.
+A repository for solving Advent of Code with Bun runtime.
+Generated using [following template](https://github.com/adrianklimek/advent-of-code-bun/generate).

 ## Getting started

-1. Generate your repository using [this template](https://github.com/adrianklimek/advent-of-code-bun/generate).
-2. Make sure you have installed [Bun](https://bun.sh/docs/installation#installing).
+1. Make sure you have installed [Bun](https://bun.sh/docs/installation#installing).
-3. Install dependencies:
+2. Install dependencies:

 ```bash
 bun install
 ```

-4. Create `.env` file based on `.env.example`.
+3. Create `.env` file based on `.env.example`.
-5. (Optional) Set your session token with environment variables to automatically fetch your input.
+4. (Optional) Set your session token with environment variables to automatically fetch your input.
 You can obtain the session token from the AoC session cookie.

 ## Running the Code